anu-codes/anu-codes/README.md

 I'm focussed on learning general purpose programming languages and want to develop web applications.
-I also learn/practice html, css, javascript, typescript, mysql, python, designing and hardware for college classes.
+I also learn/practice HTML, CSS, JavaScript, TypeScript, mySQL, Python, designing etc for college classes.

 When I'm not coding, I like to read classic lit, play guitar, make spotify playlists and learn french :D